dguest/grid-watcher/README.md

 Running as cron job
 ===================

-This is supported only on lxplus7, if you want to run automatically three times an hour, you'll need something like
+This is supported only on lxplus7, since the versions of jq and python on lxplus are too old.
+If you want to run automatically three times an hour, you'll need something like

 ```
 0,20,40 * * * * lxplus7 ~/grid-watcher/make-html.sh > ~/logs/grid-$(date +\%F_\%H).log